 Classes for Athletes: David Dorfman has constructed a special class and technique for teaching athletes.
 It demonstrates how the movement in dance--while strengthening and stretching an athlete's body--will also aid in reducing stress and risk of injury.
 Both factors will add to the longevity of an athlete's career and, at the same time, improve the quality of movement on the playing field.

 WORKSHOPS.
 Students will study choreography as social and personal commentary.
 Working in class on both solo and group projects, students will be encouraged to find compositional means for exploring areas about which they are passionate.
 Selections of David Dorfman's repertory works will be taught as aids in broadening individual performing range.
 Exposure to these dances will provide a common basis for the study and discussion of different aspects of the choreographic process.

-We have just raided the David Dorfman Dance archives and are now offering a ton of our repertory to you.
-Want DDD to visit your university dance department for a week or more?
+REP. We raided the David Dorfman Dance archives and are now offering a ton of our repertory to you.
+Want DDD to visit your university dance department or performing arts high school?
 There are dances of all kinds, shapes, sizes, and genre persuasions—and we will customize to your needs.

 LECTURE DEMONSTRATIONS are available for groups such as Rotary, Kiwanis, senior homes, and local athletic teams.
 These events can be held in a local gymnasium.
 It is also possible to structure a short program that can take place as part of a local athletic event, for instance at half-time of a football or basketball game.
 The Lecture Demonstration focuses on the interrelationship between dance and athletic movement.
 Excerpts from repertory are performed--assuming the site allows--to demonstrate these points.